pol-rivero/pol-rivero/README.md

 **Today's tech haiku:**
 ```
-Blue screen fades to black
+Blue fades into black—
-An era of dread departs—
+Windows crashes quietly,
-Windows bids goodbye
+end of an era.
 ```

 Reference: